 Your catalog likely needs cleaning.

-As with every marketplace, Walmart has its own way of organizing product data.
-While on Shopify, you can control how your SKUs are grouped, what variations you offer and which product details are shown—Walmart has a predefined set of fields (some required and some highly recommended, like bullet points) and a specific way of categorizing products.
+As with every marketplace, Walmart Marketplace has its own way of organizing product data.
+While on Shopify, you can control how your SKUs are grouped, what variations you offer and which product details are shown—Walmart has a predefined set of fields (some required, and other highly recommended like bullet points) and a specific way of categorizing products.
 If you’re missing certain item specs or have descriptions that are too long for Walmart, as examples, then you’ll run into issues trying to publish your listing.

 Seller Center is not Seller Central.

-While Seller Center isn’t expected to have all the same bells and whistles as Amazon Seller Central, many sellers are still shocked by its lack of polish.
+While Seller Center isn’t expected to have all the same bells and whistles as Amazon Seller Central, many sellers comment on its lack of polish.
 The interface is reportedly confusing to navigate.
 Performing basic functions can be tedious, and some features like bulk editing still need ironing out between Seller Center and Shopify.
 Sellers say they regularly encounter cryptic error codes and spend hours troubleshooting, without so much as a help article to offer guidance.